J95Ortiz/Portfolio-project-1/README.md

 The submitted form page is really simple and its only features are the navigation menu and footer present across all pages, as well as an image with a message wishing them good luck in the lotto.

-From here they can return to any of the three main pages.
+From here they can return to any of the three main pages using the navitgation menu.

 *** SCREENSHOTS ***

 #### Future Features

+A feature I initially wanted to add was a quiz where the user could test their knowledge of the club and where a message would pop up when they completed it and based on their score it would compare them to a Real Madrid legend if they got a good score, or a flop if they didn't.
+When looking into this Javascript was required in order to store the answers, and as I don't know this language yet I'm unable to implement it at this stage.
+However it is an idea I'm keen on and would like to add once I'm capable.

 ## TESTING